 The Commission elects a Chair and a Vice Chair from among its members for renewable two-year terms, and appoints an Administrator who shall be a member of the New York State bar who is not a judge or retired judge.
 The Administrator appoints and directs the agency staff.
 The Commission also has a Clerk who plays no role in the investigation or litigation of complaints but assists the Commission in its consideration of formal charges, preparation of determinations and related matters.

-The current members of the Commission and their terms of office are listed below.
+The current members of the Commission and their terms of office are listed above.
 Asterisk (*) indicates that the appointing authority no longer holds that office.

 [Back to Top]